-As a capacity building organisation intent on promoting leadership in women and making legal systems more responsive to gender, CSJ conducted many sensitization trainings on laws related to violence against women for officials and representatives.
+As a capacity-building organisation intent on promoting leadership in women and making legal systems more responsive to gender, CSJ conducted many sensitization training on laws related to violence against women for officials and representatives.
 Consequently, the organisation has developed tools and resources to continually conduct such outreach programs and training events.

 Resources : Training Design

 In Sabarkantha and Dang regions of Gujarat, there have been several instances of “Witch Hunting”.
 Gujarat does not have a law on banning Witch Hunts, which CSJ successfully brought to the notice of the Government by filing cases where incidents occurred.

 In several cases, CSJ asked the police to add the word dakan (Gujarati for Witch).
 Similarly, lawyers from CSJ conducted sessions with the Department of Women and Child Development on prevalence of the barbaric practice in many areas of Gujarat.
 This intervention is part of an ongoing national study CSJ is conducting with the National Commission for Women.